b-steinfeld/UEFA-Euro-2024-Predictor/README.md

      stays.
 Check out "Group Stages in Train Data" for results.
 8. When the tournament is over, compare results.
    - Group stage precision results now compared.
 Both with and without draws involved.
+     - Should I include each result (actual vs predicted)?

 Note: "matchesplusgroupstage.csv" was not used in the prediction process.
 Rather, just here if I decide to utilize it in anyway in the future.